Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug that caused the amount of zombies on round 1 to be the amount of zombies that should be on round 2
 * Teleporter gate doesn't start going down until power is on
 * When Tunnel 6 or Tunnel 11 are breached from an excavator, the areas with doors closed to the excavator will not get breached until the doors are opened
-* Jump pad in Receiving Bay now only pushes the player upwards
+* Jump pad in Receiving Bay now only pushes players upwards
 * Excavator sounds no longer linked to FPS
 * Teleporter sounds no longer linked to FPS